 Our Pick – The Best Credit Card for Everyday Use

-We’ve pegged the Blue Business Plus as the best card for everyday purchases, as it earns 2X points for the first $50,000 in purchases per year.
+We’ve pegged the Blue Business Plus as the best card for everyday purchases, as it earns Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners..
 Even if you value Membership Rewards at a conservative 1.6-1.7¢ per point, that’s a 3.2-3.4% return on non-bonus category spend, with the potential for much higher returns if you're an experienced award traveler.
 The caveat on the Blue Business Plus is that it’s a business card, and while (almost) anyone can get a small business card, there are those that won’t qualify.
 If that’s the case, slide down the list one spot and grab the Discover it® Miles Card, which returns 3% on all purchases in the first 12 months.

 Best Rewards Credit Cards for Everyday Purchases